krishnaji/CICDLabsHOL/README.md

 In search box find and add following tasks.
 - npm
 - grunt
-- Achive files
+- Archive files
 - Copy and publish build Artifacts

 ![D7.png][7]
 ---
-Rename the buld letschat-CI and select the Agent as Hosted VS2017
+Rename the build letschat-CI and select the Agent as Hosted VS2017

 ![D8.png][8]
 ---